kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

     }
     ```

+    `annotationProcessor` and `testAnnotationProcessor` receive the BOM separately because Kora annotation processors are resolved on their own classpath.
+The `api` configuration matters for `common`
+    and `lib`, where types become part of the public API consumed by other modules.

 === ":simple-kotlin: `Kotlin`"

+    Kotlin does not need a shared `extendsFrom` block.
+Every module that declares graph elements applies the KSP plugin and declares the processor with an explicit version:

     ```kotlin
-    subprojects {
-        configurations {
+    plugins {
-            compileOnly.get().extendsFrom(koraBom)
-            implementation.get().extendsFrom(koraBom)
-            api.get().extendsFrom(koraBom)
-            testImplementation.get().extendsFrom(koraBom)
+        id("org.jetbrains.kotlin.jvm")
+        id("com.google.devtools.ksp")
+        id("java-library")
     }

+    dependencies {
+        implementation(platform("io.koraframework:kora-bom:$koraVersion"))

+        ksp("io.koraframework:symbol-processors:$koraVersion")
     }

+    kotlin {
+        sourceSets.main { kotlin.srcDir("build/generated/ksp/main/kotlin") }
+    }
     ```

-`annotationProcessor` and `testAnnotationProcessor` receive the BOM separately because Kora annotation processors use their own classpath.
-The `api` configuration matters for `common` and `lib`, where
-types can become part of the public API consumed by other modules.
+    The `build/generated/ksp/main/kotlin` source directory matters for IDEs and for compilation, because KSP writes Kora-generated Kotlin code there.
+Modules that also generate code for test sources
+    add `sourceSets.test { kotlin.srcDir("build/generated/ksp/test/kotlin") }`.

 #### Kora Version { #kora-version }

-Import the BOM itself.
-The `$koraVersion` variable comes from the repository `gradle.properties`; after this line, individual modules can declare Kora dependencies without explicit versions.
+Now import the BOM itself.
+The `$koraVersion` variable comes from `gradle.properties`; after this line, individual modules can declare Kora dependencies without explicit versions.

 ===! ":fontawesome-brands-java: `Java`"

     ```groovy
     subprojects {
         dependencies {
-            koraBom platform("ru.tinkoff.kora:kora-parent:$koraVersion")
+            koraBom platform("io.koraframework:kora-bom:$koraVersion")
         }
     }
     ```

+    Because `implementation`, `annotationProcessor`, `compileOnly`, `testImplementation`, `testAnnotationProcessor`, and `api` all extend `koraBom`, a single line covers every module.

 === ":simple-kotlin: `Kotlin`"

     ```kotlin
-    subprojects {
     dependencies {
-            koraBom(platform("ru.tinkoff.kora:kora-parent:$koraVersion"))
+        implementation(platform("io.koraframework:kora-bom:$koraVersion"))

+        ksp("io.koraframework:symbol-processors:$koraVersion")
     }
-    }
     ```

+    In Kotlin these two lines live in each module build file rather than in the shared file, because `ksp` is only added by modules that apply the KSP plugin.

 #### Final File { #final-file }

-The final shared build file contains the same decisions together: the BOM configuration, the JDK toolchain, classpath wiring, dependency on the Kora BOM, and common test behavior.
+The final shared build file contains the same decisions together: repositories, the JDK toolchain, classpath wiring, the Kora BOM, and common test behavior.

 ===! ":fontawesome-brands-java: `Java`"